Harry Willis Miller: Biography

 Miller was born in Ludlow Falls, Ohio on July 1, 1879.
 He graduated M.D. from the American Medical Missionary College in Battle Creek, in 1902.
 Miller studied at Rush Medical College and authored an article on blastomycetes in the Journal of Dermatology in 1903.
 With his wife Maude Thompson Miller, he went to Shanghai in 1903.
 She died less than two years later from sprue.
 Miller married Marie Iverson in 1908 and he remained in China until 1956.
+With Arthur Selmon, he established The Gospel Herald, which was renamed to Chinese Seventh-Day Adventist Press.
+It was moved to Shanghai in 1909, and in 1911 was renamed to the Signs of the Times Publishing House.
 He specialized in surgery and as a missionary generalist.
 He served as a leader of the SDA Church in China.
 It is estimated that Miller performed 6,000 thyroid operations.

 He served as superintendent of the China Mission in Shanghai (1908-1909) and established the China Training Institute in Chouchiakou.
 He returned to the United States in 1911.
 Miller was medical director and secretary of Washington Sanitarium (1913–1925).
 He returned to China in 1925 and managed the Shanghai Hospital and Sanitarium.
 Miller researched the production of soy milk and published an article in the Chinese Medical Journal on a soy infant formula in 1936.
 Miller is credited in 1936 with starting the first production of soy milk in Shanghai.